Indonesian Reformed Evangelical Church: Timeline

-Stephen Tong founded the Reformed Evangelical Church of Indonesia in 1989 to establish a Reformed theology-based church and congregations who are committed to evangelism.
+Stephen Tong founded Reformed Evangelical Church of Indonesia in 1989 to establish a Reformed theology-based church and congregations who are committed to evangelism.

-The GRII is headquartered in the Reformed Millennium Center, in Sawah Besar, Jakarta, where it has its largest church, the Messiah Cathedral.
-It has congregations in other major cities in Indonesia, as well as in Singapore, Kuala Lumpur, Australia, China, Taiwan, Germany and the USA.
+The GRII is headquartered in the Reformed Millennium Center Indonesia, in Kemayoran, Jakarta, where it has its largest church, the Messiah Cathedral.
+It has congregations in other major cities in Indonesia, as well as in Singapore, Malaysia, Australia, China, Japan, Taiwan, Germany and the USA.

 Beliefs

 The church subscribes to the Reformed confessions generally accepted by Reformed churches, but it has its own unique confession of faith.

 Some churches use the Westminster Confession of Faith and the Heidelberg Catechism.

 Church organization

-Stephen Tong is currently the Head of Synod of the Reformed Evangelical Church of Indonesia.
+Since 2018, the Head of Synod of the Reformed Evangelical Church of Indonesia is Antonius Steven Un, the senior pastor of GRII Kebon Jeruk.

 The Reformed Evangelical Church of Indonesia and its affiliated institutions have female evangelists, lecturers, and church council members.
 They are allowed to preach and assume authoritative roles, although they are not ordained.